playframework/playframework/documentation/manual/detailedTopics/configuration/ws/LooseSSL.md

 If you've read the above and you still want to completely disable certificate verification, set the following;

 ```
-play.ws.acceptAnyCertificate=true
+play.ws.ssl.loose.acceptAnyCertificate=true
 ```

 With certificate verification completely disabled, you are vulnerable to attack from anyone on the network using a tool such as [mitmproxy](http://mitmproxy.org/).

 ### Disabling Weak Ciphers Checking